StartBootstrap/startbootstrap-clean-blog-jekyll/seminar/index.md

 ## About The Seminar

 This seminar takes place usually on Fridays, at a suitable time and is meant for talks by young Assamese mathematicians (PhD Students, Postdocs, and young faculty members).
 By Assamese, we mean anyone residing/working in Assam now or residing/working in Assam in the past.
-If you wish to attend or give a talk in the seminar please email me (manjil@gonitsora.com) or Parama Dutta (parama@gonitsora.com).
+If you wish to attend or give a talk in the seminar please email me (manjil@saikia.in) or Parama Dutta (parama@gonitsora.com).

 Check the [FAQs](#faqs).